tgmg/guild-game/README.md

   - Hire teachers
   - And missions will be related to "lessons"
   - Maintain the school
 - Hero status, messages, emails, pictures and texts will be configurable.
 - Build for extend with simple start structure and install script
 - You may reuse this software for make you own game in same structure, extend it, make new interfaces ... etc

-## Playing
+## Features and software versions

-### v1
+### Version 1

-- You have some heroes in your guild and receive daily missions from people.
+- Group / Guild
+  - Group resources
+  - Maintenance tasks
+  - Maximum vacancy for heroes in group
+- Heores
+  - Receive 3 starter heroes on group creation
+  - Hire new heroes with gold
+  - Random generated heroes to hire
+  - Every hero starts with level 1 and with 21 status points distributed based in race
+    - After every level it will receive 1 point in main status and 3 points in other randon status
-- Choise how hero will do each mission.
+  - Choise how hero will do each mission
+- Missions
-- After each mission you and your heroes will receive experience, items and gold.
+  - After each mission you and your heroes will receive experience, items and gold
   - Missions have time for completion
+  - Receive daily missions from people

+### Version 2

+- Card like game.
-- Hire new heroes with gold.
+  - Your heroes will be the cards
-- Every hero starts with level 1 and with 10 randon status points distributed
-  - After every level it will receive 1 point in main status and 3 points in other randon status
-- GUild jobs, put heroes in jobs like make food or generate energy maintain your guild

-### v2

-Card like game. like The Witcher 3 The Gwent Card Game but with your heroes and against other players
+  - Like The Witcher 3 The Gwent Card Game but
+  - Against other players

+### Version 3

+- Mobile application example for build mobile game clients

-### v3
+### Version 4

-Turn based pLayer against player (PVP)  battles with your heroes against people in world.
+- Turn based pLayer against player (PVP) battles with your heroes against people in world.

-The battle will be like Pokemon battles but with your heroes.
+- The battle will be like Pokemon battles but with your heroes.

-## Heroes

-### Races

-- Human
-  - Balanced life has no advantages disadvantages
-- Alien
-  - Inteligent life forms.
-Some times you can see aliens playing with cowns
-- Demon
-  - Resistent creatures from hell, many demons were tired of playing with souls in hell and come to earth
-- Angel
-  - Beautiful and charismatic creatures from heaverns
-- Gnome
-  - Small and fast creatures how only want earn money.
-- Ogre
-  - Big and strong creatures

 ### Hero status